 Sometimes called “garden rooms” or “sunrooms”, lean to conservatories are the most popular type of conservatory in the UK.

-Very flexible in design and suitable for all properties (including bungalows), this design features a sloping roof which leans from the property down to the edge of the conservatory.
-If you’re looking to gain the maximum indoor space from a conservatory on a budget, most installers would recommend a lean to style.
+Very flexible in design and suitable for all properties (including bungalows), this design features a sloping roof that leans from the property down to the edge of the conservatory.
+If you’re looking to gain the maximum indoor space from a conservatory on a budget, most installers would recommend a lean-to style.